gvwilson/fiction/in-heck/index.md

 put her shoulder against the backboard, and pushed.

+The wagon began to roll forward slowly—too slowly.
+Swallowing hard,
+Gumption ran forward and put his shoulder against the backboard.
-The wagon began to roll forward, slowly at first and then picking up speed as the bear pushed.
+The wagon begain picking up speed as he and the bear pushed.
 Meribeth tossed her hand cannon into the back, pulled one of the hatchets off her belt, and brought it down hard into the back of a scout bot